-For Missouri DOT, EDR Group conducted benefit-cost and economic impact analysis of an Incident Management System (IMS) on the rural sections of I-70 and I-44.
+For Missouri DOT, EDR Group (now EBP) conducted benefit-cost and economic impact analysis of an Incident Management System (IMS) on the rural sections of I-70 and I-44.
 To evaluate the impact of MoDOT’s proposed IMS, we needed to understand the pattern and costs of incidents along the rural highways.
 To do so, we used vehicle speed data from HERE.
 We queried 5 years of speed records at 15-minute intervals for every link on rural I-70 and I-44: approximately 143 million rows of data in total.
 That’s a lot of data!

 Figure 1 Schematic of incident identification.
 Using heuristics and a spatial clustering algorithm, we automated this process to identify incidents from 5 years (143 million rows) of speed data